by Tony Vidler

 What is “digitally dissatisfied” though?
 It is the client-driven demand for technology to add speed and convenience to their professional relationships.
 It is more than a nice facebook page.
 It is state of the art (fast!) equipment and software that enables them to access information, you, your firm and anything else which is part of the service package.
 Fast, convenient, able to be accessed from multiple portable devices on their part….and secure.

 Fail to deliver in any of these areas and those high end consumers today become “digitally dissatisfied”.
-And 56% of them said if that happened they would leave their advisory firm.
+And more than half of them said if that happened they would leave their advisory firm.
 100% of those who said they would, have done so.

-This can happen to any practitioner too in the next couple of years, even if wealth management services to the High Net Worth are not the target market.
-Think of this segment of the consumers who seek professional advice as a “leading indicator” of future consumer preferences.
+This can happen to any practitioner too in time, even if wealth management services to the High Net Worth are not the target market of the firm.
+Think of that segment as the consumers who seek professional advice as being a “leading indicator” of future (other) consumer preferences.
 They will be followed by others who don’t have the same wealth, but who do have the same lifestyle, net worth and service expectations.

 These people expect professional practices to be connected and savvy users of technology.
 That means things move at light speed, and our service or advice is constantly accessible via whatever equipment and whatever platform is leading edge.